Home > Recipes > Easy Walnut Cake – Greek Inspired (GF Option)

-Walnut Cake – Greek Inspired Recipe (GF Option)
+Easy Walnut Cake – Greek Inspired (GF Option)

-This walnut cake recipe features ground walnuts and a touch of flour combined with a creamy egg mixture, yielding a moist and fluffy texture similar to a walnut sponge cake.
-Easily made in a sheet pan this walnut coffee cake can be enjoyed as it is, if you want a quick dessert, or layered with frosting for more festive holidays.
+This easy walnut cake recipe features ground walnuts and a touch of flour combined with a creamy egg mixture, yielding a moist and fluffy texture similar to a walnut sponge cake or coffee cake.
+Quickly made in a sheetpan cake can be enjoyed as it is, or layered with frosting for more festive holidays.
 It’s also naturally dairy free!

 Soft moist walnut cake - walnut sponge cake baked in a sheet pan.